-We try, of course, to be as fast and efficient as possible, but occasionally unanticipated concerns or emergencies will arise.
-Our goal is to give every one of our patients as much time as needed to make the best possible assessment, provide the best possible care, and answer all of your questions.
-We do our best to let you know when a provider is running behind, but please feel free to ask for an update if it seems like you’ve been waiting in the reception area a long time.
+We try, of course, to be as fast and efficient as possible, but we can't always predict when other concerns, problems, or even emergencies will arise.
+And we always want to give every one of our patients as much time as we need to make the best possible assessment, provide the best possible care, and answer all your questions and concerns.
+We do our best to let you know when a Provider is running behind, but please feel free to ask for an update if it seems like you've been waiting a long time.

-Medical assistants have medical training, so they’re prepared to spot any warning signs that might come up when taking vitals and history.
-If they see a sign of concern — if, say, a child who came in for a cough and cold symptoms is wheezing and breathing rapidly — they’ll move quickly to get a provider into the room right away.
-Situations like this are the reason why you may sometimes have a longer-than-usual wait; we’ll rearrange appointment order if it’s necessary to safeguard the health and safety of one of our patients.
-Once all of your information has been gathered, the MA will leave the exam room and let your provider know you’re ready to be seen.
+MAs have medical training, so they're prepared to spot any warning signs or "red flags" that come up when taking vitals and history.
+If they see a sign for concern -- if, say, a child who came in for a cough and cold symptoms is wheezing and breathing rapidly -- they'll move quickly to get a Provider into the room right away.
+Situations like this are the reason why you may sometimes have a longer-than-usual wait; we'll skip over appointment orders if it's necessary to safeguard the health and safety of one of our patients.
+Once all of your information has been gathered, the MA will leave the exam room and let your Provider know you're ready to be seen.

-Now it’s your turn!
-Once your provider reviews your history and asks if you have any other questions or concerns, they begin their exam.
-Once your provider has finished the well visit, or made a diagnosis and recommended treatment for a sick visit, your child may need immunizations, testing, or other in-office treatments.
-If that’s the case, your provider alerts your MA, who will prepare and deliver whatever you need to complete your appointment.
+Now it's your turn!
+Once your Provider reviews the history and asks if you have any other questions or concerns, they begin their exam.
+After the exam, once your Provider has finished the Well Visit, or made a diagnosis and recommended treatment for a Sick Visit, your child may need immunizations, testing, or treatments in the office.
+If that's the case, your Provider alerts your MA, who will prepare and deliver whatever you need to complete your appointment.
 Prescriptions will be sent to your pharmacy electronically.

-Once your exam and treatment are complete, you head back to the front desk to check out.
-This is the perfect time to schedule your next appointment or pick up any needed forms.
-Patients who pay out of pocket should pay at this time.
+Once your exam and treatment are complete, you head back to the front office to check out.
+This is the perfect time to make your next appointment or pick up any forms you need to have completed.
+This is also the time for patients who pay out of pocket to make their payments.